-THE EIGHTEENTH ASIAN STUDIES CONFERENCE JAPAN (ASCJ 2014)
+THE TWENTY-FIRST ASIAN STUDIES CONFERENCE JAPAN (ASCJ 2017)

-September 1, 2013 - Opening of applications for ASCJ 2014.
+September 2016 - Opening of applications for ASCJ 2015.
 All applications must be made online.
-Application forms can be viewed now, but no applications can be submitted before September 1.

 ASCJ is not in a position to provide financial support for travel or accommodation costs, nor can it act as guarantor for those who need visas to enter Japan.
 No exceptions can be made to this rule.
 Persons who will be traveling to Japan for the first time should check the visa requirements well in advance.